 To escape this negative pattern, I started experimenting with drugs and alcohol.
 This soon became an addiction, which despite several attempts I wasn’t able to shift in my early twenty’s.
-More abnormal behavior and outbursts led me to start looking into what was happening in my mind.
+More abnormal behaviour and outbursts led me to start looking into what was happening in my mind.
 I was incorrectly diagnosed by my GP as Clinically Depressed and was visited as an outpatient by the local mental health team after having some low mood, suicide attempts and self-harm.

 Unfortunately, the support from NHS was not enough and after a couple of particularly nasty incidents I was diagnosed with Bipolar Affective Disorder.
-At one time I spent a couple of weeks in psychiatric care to help break that pattern of behavior.
+At one time I spent a couple of weeks in psychiatric care to help break that pattern of behaviour.

 What is the best way to overcome any form of addiction?
 Replace it with something else.
 When I gave up my life of drinking, drugs, poor diet and negative attitude I replaced it with exercising.
 Later this became cycling training and my love affair with nutrition started because I needed to lose weight.
 I didn’t realise it at the time, but nutrition would become one of the cornerstones of maintaining my mental stability.